- Construction Accident (Bronx)

 If you have sustained significant injuries due to a ladder accident in New York, it’s in your best interest to start working with an injury lawyer from O’Dwyer & Bernstien as soon as possible 212-571-7100.

 New York law requires employers and third parties responsible for a job site to use specific types of ladders and scaffolds to provide employees with the safest possible working environment.
 This means that the employer and general contractor must provide the right type of ladder for the situation.
 For example, you shouldn’t have to use an A-frame ladder when an extension ladder would be more appropriate.
-Your employer or another party could be responsible for your injuries if either required you to use the wrong type of ladder and you sustained serious injuries as a result.

 It’s also the responsibility of the employer or general contractor to make sure that every ladder on a job site receives regular maintenance and timely repairs.